moirai2/moirai2/README.md

 ├── 000.txt
 └── 001.txt
 ```
-It's possible to query all triples of 000.txt and 001.txt simply with "$key->example/datacontent->$value".
+It's possible to query all SPOs of 000.txt and 001.txt simply with "$key->example/datacontent->$value".
 If you want to access 001.txt only, you can simply query with "$key->example/datacontent/001->$value".

-#### Insert triple
+#### Insert SPO

-If you want to insert new triple to database, use a command:
+If you want to insert new SPO to DAG database, use a command:
 ```
-perl rdf.pl insert A B C
+perl dag.pl insert A B C
 ```
 This will basically creates B.txt with a content "A\tC".

 ```
-perl rdf.pl -d test insert A B C
+perl dag.pl -d test insert A B C
 ```
-By adding -d option to specify database root, new triple file "test/B.txt" will be created with a content "A\tC".
+By adding -d option to specify database root, new SPO file "test/B.txt" will be created with a content "A\tC".
 This is basically same as:

 ```
-perl rdf.pl insert A test/B C
+perl dag.pl insert A test/B C
 ```

-#### Accessing triples on the web http
+#### Accessing SPOs on the web http
 Since the database are in text formats, you can upload those files to a public server and anyone will be able to access your database.

 Theoretically, it'll be possible to merge multiple data on different servers into one by specifying predicate like example below.

 ```
-perl rdf.pl A->https://aaa.bbb.ccc/ddd->B,B->https://eee.fff.ggg/hhh->C
+perl dag.pl A->https://aaa.bbb.ccc/ddd->B,B->https://eee.fff.ggg/hhh->C
 ```

 #### gzipped file
 Gzipped files can be read by the database.
-For example, "input.txt.gz" can be read as "input" predicate by the triple database.
+For example, "input.txt.gz" can be read as "input" predicate by the DAG database.
 This gets handy when database becomes too big and want to save hard-disk spaces.
 The down-side is query process will be slowed a bit, since program has to unzip.
 Also program will not be able to insert/add new entries to that gunzipped predicate file.

 #### Editing by hands

-Since all the triple data are recorded in text files, user can easily edit database through common text editors.
+Since all the SPO data are recorded in text files, user can easily edit database through common text editors.
 Also by deleting a file, the whole predicate can be deleted too.
 For example, if you delete "input.txt", a whole data where predicate is input will be deleted from the database.

 ### Web interface
 #### flask docker-compose